 Sanaya and Sarah had been best friends for nearly three years.
 There wasn’t a single thing that the two of them didn’t know about each other.
 Sarah sniggered, “You must have been a vampire in another life.
 I envy your freakish ability to write in wee hours of the morning.”
 Sanaya smiled and finally managed to untangle her earphones.
 “Well, it’s kind of habitual I suppose.
 You should have heard my neighbor’s response.
 I am pretty sure you would have sucked the life out of him!”

-I have seen prejudice roll its eyes
+I have seen prejudice roll its eyes,

-mumbling words that cant’t seep
+mumbling words, that can’t seep

 into its blood and hollow chest.